On some subclasses of circular-arc catch digraphs: Proper circular-arc catch digraph

 Now if $i$ is a row of $1$st type then either $j<i_{1}$ or $j>i_{2}$.
 Now if $j<i_{1}$, $l_{j}\leq p_{j}<l_{j}+1\leq l_{i_{1}}<a_{i}$.
 Again if $j>i_{2}$, $b_{i}=r_{i}<l_{j}\leq p_{j}$.
 Hence $p_{j}\notin [a_{i},b_{i}]$ as $a_{i}<b_{i}$.
 Again when $i$ is a row of $2$nd type then $i_{4}<j<i_{3}$ imply $l_{i_{4}}<b_{i}<l_{i_{4}}+1\leq l_{j}\leq p_{j}<l_{j}+1\leq l_{i_{3}}<a_{i}$.
 Hence $p_{j}\notin I_{i}$ as $b_{i}<a_{i}$.

 This completes all the verifications.
-Thus from (\ref{l1}) and (\ref{l2}) it is easy to conclude now that $A^{*}(G)$ satisfies its adjacency with respect to the above circular-arc catch digraph representation $\{(I_{v},p_{v})|v\in V\}$.
-Therefore $G$ becomes a proper circular-arc catch digraph. \end{proof}
+Thus from (\ref{l1}) and (\ref{l2}) it is easy to conclude now that $A(G)$ satisfies its adjacency with respect to the above circular-arc catch digraph representation $\{(I_{v},p_{v})|v\in V\}$.
+Therefore $G$ becomes a proper circular-arc catch digraph.
+Thus the sufficiency part is proved for Theorem \ref{pcacd}. \end{proof}

+\begin{defn} Let $G=(V,E)$ be an oriented circular-arc catch digraph.
+We call $G$ as {\em proper oriented circular-arc catch digraph} if there exists a circular-arc catch digraph representation $\{(I_{v},p_{v})|v\in V\}$ of $G$ where the circular-arcs are proper, i.e; no arc is properly contained in other. \end{defn}

+Now using Theorem \ref{pca} we prove that the underlying undirected graph of a proper circular-arc catch digraph is a proper circular-arc graph.

+\begin{thm} Let $G$ be a proper oriented circular-arc catch digraph.
+Then $U(G)$ is a proper circular-arc graph. \end{thm}